-We plan to participate in the Tuition Waiver Program next year, which provides opportunities for students at other universities to take advantage of online courses alongside Stanford students to gain exposure to MS&E course content and faculty.
+We also initiated a Tuition Waiver Program for the 2023-24 academic year, which provides opportunities for students at other universities to take advantage of online courses alongside Stanford students to gain exposure to MS&E course content and faculty.
 Our hope is that these types of programs will broaden our external pipelines for recruiting, benefit partner institutions, and further improve the MS&E community and its culture of inclusion and belonging.

 Finally, we want to acknowledge and thank all of the members of the MS&E community and the broader Stanford DE&I champions for all of the feedback, help and ideas you have provided us with.
 Doing this work is not only the responsibility of the faculty, staff, and students who worked tirelessly on this committee, but it also depends on the tremendous support, insights, talent, and feedback from the community.
 Thank you for helping us to continue this critical work.

-Please let us know what you think as we look forward to hearing from you.
+Please let us know if you have any feedback, encouragement, questions, or suggestions.
+Improving diversity, equity, and inclusion is a community effort, and we look forward to hearing from you.

 Castilla, E.J., 2022.
 Gender, Race, and Network Advantage in Organizations.
 Organization Science, 33(6), pp.2364-2403.